-Savings: \$48 million in the first year
+Savings: \$46 million in the first year

 Currently, Department of Sanitation employees receive additional pay for productivity enhancing work, including the operation of two-person sanitation trucks.
 Two-person productivity pay began approximately 30 years ago when the number of workers assigned to sanitation trucks was reduced from three to two and the Uniformed Sanitationmens' Association negotiated additional pay to compensate workers for their greater productivity and increased work effort.
 In addition, certain Department of Sanitation employees also receive additional pay for operating the roll-on/roll-off container vehicles.
-These container vehicles, which are operated by a single person instead of two people, are used primarily at large residential complexes, such as Lefrak City and New York City Housing Authority developments.
+These container vehicles are operated by a single person instead of two people.
+These container vehicles are used primarily at large residential complexes, such as Lefrak City and New York City Housing Authority developments.

 Under this option, two-person productivity payments would cease, as assigning two workers to sanitation trucks is now considered the norm.
-Moreover, the one person roll- on/roll-off container differential would be eliminated.

-In 2018, 5,975 sanitation workers earned a total of \$42.6 million in two-person productivity pay-\$7,135 per worker on average.
-In 2018, 191 sanitation workers accrued \$1.8 million in one person roll-on/roll-off container differential pay, averaging out to \$9,392 per sanitation worker.
-Eliminating these types of productivity pay would reduce salaries and associated payroll taxes in the sanitation department by about \$48 million in the first year.
-Because productivity pay is included in the final average salary calculation for pension purposes, the city would also begin to save from reduced pension costs two years after implementation (the delay is due to the lag methodology used in pension valuation), and the estimated savings jumps to nearly \$57 million.
+Moreover, the one person roll-on/roll-off container differential would be eliminated.
+In 2020, 5,857 sanitation workers earned a total of \$49.1 million in two-person productivity pay-\$8,382 per worker on average.
+In 2020, 168 sanitation workers accrued \$1.6 million in one person roll-on/roll-off container differential pay, averaging out to \$9,275 per sanitation worker.
+Eliminating these types of productivity pay would reduce salaries and associated payroll taxes in the sanitation department by about \$51 million in the first year.
+Because productivity pay is included in the final average salary calculation for pension purposes, the city would also begin to save from reduced pension costs two years after implementation (the delay is due to the lag methodology used in pension valuation), and the estimated savings jumps to nearly \$68 million.
 This option would require the consent of the Uniformed Sanitationmens' Association.